mekladious/AI/README.md

 ###### • A brief description of your understanding of the problem.

 ###### • A discussion of your implementation of the search-tree node ADT.
-Attributes:
-The state of the state space that this node corresponds to.
+The _state_ of the state space that this node corresponds to.
-The parent node.
+The _parent_ node.
-The operator applied to generate this node.
+The _operator_ applied to generate this node.
-The depth of the node in the tree.
+The _depth_ of the node in the tree.
-The path cost from the root.
+The _path cost_ from the root.

 ###### • A discussion of your implementation of the search problem ADT.
 A _**list** of operators_, or actions, available to the agent.
 An _initial state_ **of the generic type State**.
 A _state space_ which are the set of states reachable from the initial state by any sequence of actions.
 A _goal test_ **abstract function**, which the agent applies to a state to determine if it is a goal state.
 A path cost function: a function that assigns cost to a sequence of actions.
 Typically, it is the sum of the costs of individual actions in the sequence.

 ###### • A discussion of your implementation of the SaveWesteros problem.